 Where is the lost property kept?

-Lost property can be found in the main entrance of the school by the office.
+Lost property is stored within each phase of the school.
+Please contact your class teacher or team leader for help locating this.
 All lost property is sorted clearly within labelled boxes.
 This lost property is also displayed in the playground at the end of each half term, where parents/carers are encouraged to check through for missing items.
 All remaining lost property is taken to a charity shop at the end of each term.

 Please remember to always sew name labels or write your child's name in all their clothing.